RH-Electronics/RH-K-GK-1-L/README.md

 RH-K-GK-1-L: kit includes main board with LCD and Real Time Clock with SD logger shield.
 This model compatible with 400V-500V GM GM tubes.
 Kit includes SD logger board and has advantages for logging radiation data on micro SD with or without GPS module.

+The project is partially based on the well known DIY Arduino GM Kit from John Giametti: https://sites.google.com/site/diygeigercounter/